User Task

 User provider

-— a special Java class with the method returning a username.
+– a Java class with the method returning a username.

 assignee sources